 How do I maintain certification?

-- Outdoor Educators must maintain my membership dues with the WEA and work toward gaining the Continuing Education Credits necessary to maintain my certification, as laid out in the Outdoor Educator Certification Manual.
+- Outdoor Educators must maintain professional membership dues with the WEA, maintain an active IROEL account, and work toward gaining the Continuing Education Credits necessary to maintain certification.

 What’s the next step in my professional development?